Ryah/My-AHK-Scripts/README.md

      </summary>
      <hr>
      Can't install Logitech G502 mouse driver without admin rights and I'm too socially awkward to ask IT so this was my solution.
+Just sends the browser forward/back input when I tilt the mouse wheel.
     </details>
    </td>
   </tr>